naeemahmadV/ims-agent/PrivacyPolicy.md

 ### Analytics

 We use [Sentry](https://sentry.io/privacy/) for crash reports.
 This helps us improve the app and fix bugs.
-Tockler will collect sanitized technical data, including device and operating system information, which will help us understand why IMSAgent has crashed.
+IMSAgent will collect sanitized technical data, including device and operating system information, which will help us understand why IMSAgent has crashed.
 We do not collect the IP address or a unique identifier of the user.

 ### Consent